Skip to main content

 Feasibility Study Grants

 Feasibility Study Grants reimburse up to 50 percent of the costs of studies to evaluate the feasibility of developing water conservation, reuse, and storage projects.
 This competitive funding opportunity helps individuals and communities investigate whether a proposed project idea is actually feasible and worth pursuing.
-Grants are offered on an annual basis, with applications due each fall.
+Grants are offered on an annual basis.

 Learn more about Feasibility Study Grants